Elena3s/RockbustersTopPerformers/README.md

 The objective is to help with the launch strategy for the new online video service through data analysis.

-## DATA

-The datasets are available on the following:

-- orders
-- products
-- departments
-- customers

-For the full original data, please, check the RESOURCES below.

 ## TOOLS

 SQL